 By taking a step back we can drop into our heart-space and deeper feelings and come from a place of appreciation.
 Appreciating qualities in others I feel takes some humility so we are not projecting our own pain onto the other person we are admiring - where we can see the quality we admire and celebrate it rather than covet it.
-There are also ways to learn how to develop qualities we like in others, within ourselves in ways that are sincere and transparent.
+There are also ways to learn how to develop qualities we like in others, within ourselves in ways that are sincere, transparent and with integrity.

 Each of us have shown up to life with our own stories, gifts and essence that is uniquely beautiful unlike anyone else.
 Being who we are is the most divine gift we can offer each other and the world.

 Recommended listening and reading...